durffy/UMLHero/Design/UseCases.md

 Actor: Designer
 Senario: The designer deletes the project from the projects overview, is prompted to verify the deletion and deletes the project

+## title: Create Requirements
+Actor: Designer
+Senario: The designer adds a new requirement within the project page